apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 ## JVM, Android, and GraalVM {#jvm-and-deployment-support}

-This module targets Kotlin/JVM and does not require `kotlin-reflect`.
+This module supports Kotlin/JVM applications, including Android and GraalVM Native Image, and does not require `kotlin-reflect`.
 The [installation guide](/docs/json/kotlin#installation) covers compatibility, and the [runtime guide](/docs/json/getting-started) includes the recommended `java.lang.invoke` opening on JDK 25 and later.

 Android API 26 and later uses interpreted JSON mapping.
-With R8 or ProGuard enabled, add `fory-json-kotlin-ksp` and annotate required source models with `JsonType` to preserve mapping information.
+With R8 or ProGuard enabled, add `fory-json-kotlin-ksp` and annotate Kotlin source models whose mapping information must survive shrinking with `JsonType`.
+For third-party targets, use an exact Mixin declared in application source.

 GraalVM Native Image uses the `ForyJsonProvider` workflow to install the Kotlin module and select reachable models for code generation.
 The [platform guide](/docs/json/kotlin#graalvm-and-android) covers both setups.
 Kotlin/Native, Kotlin/JS, and Kotlin/Wasm are outside this module's scope.

 ## Further Reading {#learn-more}